3 examples of how to use people analytics to inform HR strategies

-Google has blazed a trail with people analytics and harnessing the power of ‘big data’ for HR strategy and decision-making.
+Google has blazed a trail with people and HR analytics and harnessing the power of ‘big data’ for HR strategy and decision-making.
 Other companies have since followed suit by taking a more data-driven approach and, if yours isn’t one of them, you might be missing a trick.

 We know very well the potential value of employee engagement survey results.
 And, to show just how valuable this data can be in informing strategy and driving real business benefits, we thought we’d share a few case study examples from three companies we’ve worked with.

 ITV – develop better managers to increase engagement